Dirty Fuel Disasters In America

 There are no federal safeguards to protect our communities from coal ash or other water pollution caused by burning coal -- and yet there are more than 1,100 coal ash sites nationwide.

-Spill sites High hazard ponds, designated by the EPA.
-Coal ash waste ponds
+Spill sites Potential Disasters High hazard sites Coal ash sites

 Tell the EPA we have waited long enough, it's time to finalize strong coal ash protections.